Linear response

 )

 In branch 1 the linear response to white noise shows more than one peak.
-This is a distinctly nonlinear phenomenon, indicative if the squeezing of the steady state.
+This is a distinctly nonlinear phenomenon, indicative of the squeezing of the steady state.
 Branch 2 is again quasi-linear, which stems from its low amplitude.

 Following Huber et al., we may also fix